 - Appearance of oil or staining on the tower

 - Burning smells or smoke

 In Case Of Emergency

-If you know or suspect that a gas pipeline is leaking or damaged:
+If you know or suspect that one of our assets is damaged or there is an issue:

-- Avoid creating sparks - do not use vehicles, mobile phones and cameras, cigarettes, matches or lighters that could ignite the gas.
+- If you suspect a pipeline leak or there is damage to a pipeline, avoid creating sparks - do not use vehicles, mobile phones and cameras, cigarettes, matches or lighters that could ignite the gas.

-- Call the Police on 000 if you do not know who operates the pipeline.
+- Call the Police on 000 if you do not know who operates the asset.